 So what does it look like today in the world of trucking for women?
-How can we improve so anyone who wants to drive a truck feels like they can and excel at it?
+What challenges or barriers do they face in the industry?
+And how can we improve to create an environment where women who are willing and able to drive a truck feel welcome and ensouraged to get behind the wheel?

 The current state of women in trucking

-Across the board, women are only a small percentage of the workforce at any level of transportation and logistics.
-Most women work in management, while less than 8% of drivers are women, according to the Women in Trucking Association Index.
+Despite increases, across the board, women remain a small percentage of the workforce at any level of transportation and logistics.
+Most women work in management, while just 13.7% of drivers are women, according to the transportation data from to the Women in Trucking Association Index.

-Knight Transportation produced a series of videos highlighting truckers.
+Luckily, we are seeing an increase in that area as more and more female truckers begin advocating for themselves and showing the world how they’ve carved out a space for themselves in the traditionally male-dominated industry.
+Knight Transportation is one such company who has produced a series of videos highlighting truckers.
 Our favorite one is with trucker Susan Hoagland and payroll director Linda Dominy.
 You can see below how the job of a trucker is much more than just driving, and how smart, responsible, and friendly trucking can make for a great career.

 Trucking for men and women